 Getting around in Medellín during rush hour is a hassle.
 The metro is packed like sardines and is full of people.
 Also, taxis seem to almost all be occupied and buses are full as well.
 Furthermore, this is a similar problem in other cities in Colombia, particularly Bogotá.

 It’s the same in Bogotá.
-It can be very difficult to request an Uber vehicle during rush hour.
-Also, as mentioned earlier, the company is only available in 12 cities in Colombia.
+It could be very difficult to request an Uber vehicle during rush hour.
+Also, as mentioned earlier, the company was only available in 12 cities in Colombia.

-Another annoying thing especially during rush hour is that some drivers will first confirm your ride and after a couple minutes they cancel it.
+Another annoying thing especially during rush hour is that some drivers would first confirm your ride and after a couple minutes they cancel it.

 Downside #2: Cost During Rush Hour

 If you are lucky enough to find an Uber vehicle available during rush hour, the price can be up to 50 percent higher than a normal ride during the day.